Anri-Lombard/DL-AI-Short-Courses-Notes/Course1/Notes.md

 ## Question and Answer

-A **Vector store** is a database of vectors that can be queried for similar vectors.
-An **Embedding** is a vector representation of a piece of text which allows us to compare it to other pieces of text.

 LLMs can only inspect a few thousand words at a time.
+This is why we need to use embeddings and vector stores.

+- A **Vector store** is a database of vectors that can be queried for similar vectors.
+- An **Embedding** is a vector representation of a piece of text which allows us to compare it to other pieces of text.
+- A **Vector database** is a database of vectors that can be queried for similar vectors.
+- The **Stuff Method / Stuffing** is a method to simply stuff all data into a prompt as context to pass to the language model.